 Students will provide care for individuals and families across the lifespan experiencing acute and chronic health issues.
 The preponderance of clinical hours will be spent in a primary care clinic setting.
 Clinical experiences will incorporate healthcare considerations of social determinants of health as well as inclusion of health promotion and preventative care guidance.
 Students will utilize evidence-based practice and collaboration with other health professionals to optimize patient health outcomes.

 Due to potential preceptor limitations, students may have to travel out of their local areas to their clinical sites and are required to provide their own reliable transportation.

 State Approvals for Clinical Placements

 Universities offering distance education must abide by the laws of each state in which students are placed for their practicum experience.
 There are several states at this time that may not allow WVU nursing students to participate in a practicum experience, and therefore a site placement cannot be guaranteed.
 A State Authorization Reciprocity Agreement (SARA) must be in place to allow a WVU nursing student to participate in clinicals.
-Visit WVU Online to determine if your state has been approved for clinical placements.
+Visit WVU Online to determine if your state has been approved for clinical placements or request information below.